Here’s a how-to guide from a former gun shop employee on buying a used shotgun for the first time

 - Don’t insult the seller with a lowball offer.
 Nothing rubs a gun shop employee the wrong way more than when they feel like a customer is trying to take advantage of them.
 This type of behavior will have a ripple effect on any future purchases, too.
 Another golden rule: Old sins cast long shadows.

 In conclusion, if you do end up purchasing a pre-owned shotgun from your local gun shop, then don’t be a stranger.
 If they have treated you right and fairly then continue to patronize their store and, again, cultivate those personal relationships.
 You will need target shells for practice on clays.
 You’ll need gun cleaning supplies.
 You may need a case for transporting your new treasure.
-Make all those purchases from that same gun shop who worked with you to get you that new-to-you shotgun.
+Make all those purchases from that same gun shop that worked with you to get you that new-to-you shotgun.

 The store probably gave up a little profit margin to negotiate on the price of your shotgun.
 If you purchase those shells and cleaning supplies from them it allows them to balance-out their profit margins a bit and it’s simply the right thing to do.
 Again, see the previous reference to the golden rule.

 If you’re like me your first purchase of a used shotgun will likely not be your last so utilize these tips as a foundation on which to build your own personal experiences.
-In my next article I’ll dive into guiding beginners through their first online purchase of a used shotgun.
+In my next article, I’ll dive into guiding beginners through their first online purchase of a used shotgun.
 We’ll look at everything from effective digital communication to FFL transfers—so be on the lookout for some help with your online shotgun shopping.